Neonatal maladjustment syndrome: Symptoms

 In severe cases, a foal can start to experience seizures.
-These seizures range from short, mild lapses to longer, full body seizures.
+These seizures range from short, mild lapses to longer, full-body seizures.

 Possible causes

 Oxygenation

 While it is unknown exactly what causes NMS, many vets and horse owners believe it is due to a lack of oxygen available to the foal during the very important perinatal period, which means shortly before, during or after the birth (also known as foaling).
 This could stem from under oxygenated blood flow, decreased blood flow or damaged blood cells.
 The lack of oxygen could also come from early placenta detachment, where the placenta detaches from the uterus for a longer period of time than normal births.
 Many things could cause this detachment, although twin births, uterine or urinary infections, low blood pressure and other diseases increase the risk.

 Neurosteroids

 Another possible cause, as theorised and researched by the University of California, Davis School of Veterinary Medicine, could be neurosteroids that are essential and active while the foal is in utero.
 Foals receive stimulation of certain neurosteroids that keep them "quiet" during gestation.
 This is important for the health and safety of both mare and foal.
 If a foal were to move around similarly to humans during gestation, injuries and possible miscarriage could occur.
 These neurosteroids ensure that the foal remains relatively still in the womb.
 However, after the birth it is important that these neurosteroids stop.
 Horses are prey animals, with a strong flight response.
 If these neurosteroids continue to suppress the movement and reactions of a foal, it would be at a greater risk in the wild.
 Foals should be up and ready to run around shortly after birth, typically within a few hours.
 It is thought that the "switch" that changes these neurosteroids occurs during birth.
 While the foal is moving through the birth canal, the pressure exerted on the foal's body acts as that switch.
 Most live births take between 20 and 40 minutes.
-It is during this time that the sedative neurosteroids stop production, signally the foal to "wake up".
+It is during this time that the sedative neurosteroids stop production, signalling the foal to "wake up".
 This theory is supported by the discovery of sedative neurosteroids in the bloodstream of foals, shortly after birth, that develop NMS.
 The neurosteroids are capable of crossing the blood brain barrier.
 This allows them to affect the central nervous system of the foal.